microsoft/hidtools/README.md

 # Project

 This repo is the central location of Microsoft HID Tools.
 Currently, the only tool available is Waratah.

+## Install from Nuget

-The underlying HidSpecification and HidEngine libaries are available via Nuget
+The underlying HidSpecification and HidEngine libraries are available via Nuget:

 https://www.nuget.org/packages/Microsoft.HidTools.HidSpecification